svanderburg/libilbm/README.md

 -----------------------
 In body of an ILBM image, bitplanes are _interleaved_, which means that they have to be rendered line by line.
-The `ILBM_deinterleave()` function renders the image in an pre-allocated piece of memory.
+The `ILBM_deinterleave()` function renders the image in an pre-allocated piece of memory so that it can be displayed.
+On non-Amiga hardware you need to convert planar graphics data into chunky or true color graphics. `libamivideo` can be used for this purpose.

 The `ILBM_interleave()` function interleaves given planar screen data, so that they can be stored in an ILBM file.

     #include "ilbmimage.h"
     #include "interleave.h"